georgejmx/ampelios/README.md

   }'
 ```

-4. Call the view clusters endpoint (also in the Bruno collection) to see results.
+4. Call the view clusters endpoint to see results.

 ```bash
 curl -X GET http://127.0.0.1:1032/view